 His hunger and love for music led him to other passionate musicians and ultimately to forming his first band, 60 Seconds, a teen alt-pop-punk band.
 As a stepping stone in his musical career, Tommy co-wrote and recorded multiple original songs alongside this band with Lewis Texidor at Arcology Studios in Cumming, GA.

-More recently, Tommy Marcus has collaborated and gigged on drums with The Vibes, a classic rock cover band, Afterglow, a party rock cover band, and as a duo with Caroline Reilly (season 17 - THE VOICE - Team Gwen Stefani) on guitar, cajon, and vocals.
+Currently, Tommy is performing, writing and recording as the drummer with his band Manorism.
+He also collaborates and gigs frequently on drums with The Vibes, a classic rock cover band, Afterglow, a party rock cover band, and for the past four years he was a guest performer with Caroline Reilly (season 17 - THE VOICE - Team Gwen Stefani) on guitar, cajon, and vocals.
 He has played a wide variety of venues ranging from listening rooms like Eddie’s Attic and Venkman's in Atlanta to large outdoor festivals in front of thousands of people.

 Tommy, over the years, has taken advantage of the opportunity to network with other musicians and key persons in the music industry.
 In the summer of 2019 Tommy attended the Berklee College of Music Groove School with Victor Wooten where he received the Dean's Award, being recognized as one of the top students for the program.
 He also regularly attends Summer NAMM in Nashville, TN and looks forward to attending Berklee College of Music in Boston, MA upon completion of high school.